ThinkR-open/attachment/README.md

 unlink(tmpdir, recursive = TRUE)
 ```

-#### More on finding Remotes repositories (non installed from CRAN)
+## More on finding Remotes repositories (non installed from CRAN)

 Find packages installed out of CRAN.
 This helps fill the “Remotes” field
 in DESCRIPTION file with `set_remotes_to_desc()`.
-Behind the scene, it uses `fund_remotes()`.
+Behind the scene, it uses `find_remotes()`.

 - See the examples below if {fusen} is installed from GitHub
   - Also works for GitLab, Bioconductor, Git, Local installations

 ``` r
 # From GitHub